Document Type : Original Paper

 Abstract

 Introduction: Bismuth efficiency in shielding superficial tissues in computed tomography (CT) scans has been challenged due to the imbalance between image quality and dose reduction.
-The aim of this study is to reduce bismuth in shields and investigate the possibility of substitution with lower atomic materials, namely magnetite and polyvinyl alcohol (PVA).
+The aim of this study is to reduce bismuth in shields and investigate the possibility of substitution with lower atomic materials.

-Conclusions: This study confirms the advantages of reducing bismuth and substituting it with compounds having lower atomic number materials.
-Therefore, the possibility of alleviating bismuth and replacing it with magnetite in designing radiation shields in CT scans has been confirmed in this study.
+Conclusion: This study establishes the advantages of substituting bismuth with compounds having lower atomic number materials, and the possibility of alleviating bismuth and replacing it with magnetite and PVA in designing radiation shields in CT scans has been confirmed.

 Keywords